 Cell phones are just about everywhere these days.
-Walk into a waiting room or stroll through the airport and you will primarily see the top of people’s heads as they stare down into their phone.
-Cell phones are amazing, we use them to text, take pictures, watch videos and movies, do our email, update our social media and sometimes we even use them to make calls.
-Some studies state that we spend an average of just over 5 hours on our phones on a daily basis (Source: ZD Net).
-With all of this screen time, one might wonder if there are any health consequences.
-To answer this question, let us take a deeper dive.
+Walk into a waiting room or stroll through the airport, and you will primarily see the top of people’s heads as they stare down at their phones.
+Cell phones are amazing; we text, take pictures, watch videos and movies, email, update our social media, and sometimes we even use them to make calls.
+Some studies state that we spend an average of just over 5 hours on our phones daily.
+With all of this screen time, many wonder if there are any health consequences.

 Consequences for Too Much Screen Time

-Here is our all too common posture these days.
-Head tilted down, elbows bent and hands gripping our precious smartphone.
-Postural alignment can be key to avoiding neck strain, headaches, or pinched nerves in the neck.
-These nerves travel down the arm and can create numbness and tingling in the fingers and hand.
-Especially, if we are watching movies or videos and maintaining this position for prolonged periods of time.
-One solution might be to hold the cell phone higher, in line with the eyes, so the head does not tilt downward.
-Sustaining this position however, can cause shoulder pain and discomfort.
+Here is our all too common posture these days: head tilted down, elbows bent and hands gripping our precious smartphone.
+Postural alignment can be vital to avoiding neck strain, headaches, or pinched nerves in the neck.
+These nerves travel down the arm, creating numbness and tingling in the fingers and hand.
+Especially if we are watching movies or videos and maintaining this position for prolonged periods, one solution might be to hold the cell phone higher, in line with the eyes, so the head does not tilt downward.
+Sustaining this position, however, can cause shoulder pain and discomfort.
 Instead, if available, try placing your phone on an elevated surface and either using a prop to hold it up for viewing or buy a case with a kickstand.

 Do You Have Cell Phone Elbow?

-As amazing as phones are, they can be a source of hand pain and dysfunction.
-If you are having any hand pain or numbness or tingling, it may be related to your phone.
+As impressive as phones are, they can be a source of hand pain and dysfunction.
+If you have any hand pain, numbness, or tingling, it may be related to your phone.
 The first step in improving your condition would be to try some of these ergonomic tips to decrease the repetitive stress on your arms and hands.
-If your condition does not improve, consider consulting a Certified Hand Therapist to evaluate your condition and discuss a treatment program and exercises that will help you be able to return to your normal activities without pain or limitation.
+If your condition does not improve, consider consulting a Certified Hand Therapist to evaluate your condition and discuss a treatment program and exercises that will help you return to your normal activities without pain or limitation.

-Follow the links below to schedule a free assessment at any of our three hand clinics:
+Schedule a free assessment at any of the following hand clinics: